-The mass shift to remote working as a result of the global COVID-19 pandemic means the office as we knew it is a thing of the past.
-Going forward, organisations of all shapes and sizes look set to embrace hybrid working - a form of flexible working that allows employees to split their time between attending the workplace and working remotely.
+The worst of the pandemic seems to be behind us, but it has forced everyone to look at the world from a different perspective.
+The office as we knew it is now a thing of the past.
+Many organisations, of all shapes and sizes, are embracing hybrid working - allowing employees to split their time between attending the office and working elsewhere.

-A recent Work Trend report from Microsoft, titled ‘The Next Great Disruption is Hybrid Work – Are We Ready?’ shows that some 70% of workers want flexible remote work options to continue post-pandemic, while over 65% are craving more in-person time with their teams.
-To prepare, 66% of businesses are planning to redesign offices to become more strategic assets, with workplaces set to evolve into centres for staff collaboration and socialising that can facilitate greater interactions between remote staff.
+A recent Work Trend report from Microsoft, titled ‘The Next Great Disruption is Hybrid Work – Are We Ready?’ shows that some 70% of workers want flexible remote work options, while over 65% also value in-person work.
+66% of businesses are planning to redesign offices to become more strategic assets, with workplaces set to evolve into centres for staff collaboration and socialising that can facilitate greater interactions between remote staff.

 In another report titled ‘Five Best Practices for Success in the Hybrid working Era,’ Verdantix outlines the top five hybrid working strategies being used today by many organisations.
 One of those highlighted in the report is the 60-40 approach, which allows employees to spend 3 days in the office and two at home, or vice versa.
 This arrangement gives employees social and collaboration time with colleagues in the office, whilst still offering the benefits of remote working, such as reduced commuting time and flexibility.